 ||28 (5, 5, 5 at Higher Level including biology and chemistry, excluding core component) and GCSEs requirements (or equivalent)

 This course is only open to students who are living in the UK and have UK home status, indefinite leave to remain or refugee status (with a letter from the home office as evidence) at the time you make your application.

 You cannot apply to both the five year Medicine course and the Medicine with a Foundation Year course.

 If you meet the entry requirements for the five-year Medicine course, you must only apply for the five-year Medicine course.

-If you achieve ABB at A Level, choose to resit one or both of your B grades and are predicted to achieve all standard or contextual entry requirements for the five-year Medicine course, you must only apply for the five-year Medicine course.
+If you achieve ABB at A Level, choose to resit one or both of your B grades and then achieve all standard or contextual entry requirements for the five-year Medicine course, you must only apply for the five-year Medicine course.

 BBC: must include a B in both biology (or human biology) and chemistry.

-We will not accept citizenship studies, critical thinking, general studies, or global perspectives as your third grade.
+We will not accept citizenship studies, critical thinking, general studies, or global perspectives.